-WP-CLI allows you to manage websites using simple commands without needing to navigate trough many pages in WordPress admininstration.
+WP-CLI allows you to manage websites using simple commands without needing to navigate trough many pages in WordPress administration.
 Whether you are a developer or administrator, WP-CLI can save you a lot of time and even get inaccessible website back to life.

 What Is WP-CLI?